pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Primary keys on every table

-> Important: Each synchronized table must have a single, non-compound primary key to aid in
+> TLDR: Each synchronized table must have a single, non-compound primary key to aid in
 > synchronization, even if it is not used by your app.

 _Every_ table being synchronized must have a single primary key and cannot have compound primary